Council transformation and savings plan

 - find additional ways to generate income

 We are also aware of the ongoing effect of change, the uncertainty this can bring, and the pressure on staff being asked to do more for less.
-Therefore, the new proposals have a major theme around processes being designed to generate additional income.
+Therefore, the proposals have a major theme around processes being designed to generate additional income.

 Savings are being delivered through a number of programmes and projects, including the Council Transformation and Change Programme (CTSP), as well as through improved use of digital technology.